 In considering whether to join a Learning Community, you have two key decisions to make.

-Missional Journey or Discipleship Journey.
-We offer two different journeys.
-Download a description of these journeys, including locations, dates and curriculum by clicking on the “Roadmap” buttons below.
+We offer individual Learning Communities, each with a unique emphasis.
+Download a description of these journeys, including locations, dates and curriculum in the “Upcoming Opportunities” below.

 Feedback from Previous Participants